Hawkrin/Hawkrin/README.md

 <h2 align="center">Hi, I'm Malcolm</h2>
-<p align="center">An undergrad computer science student from Sweden.
+<p align="center">A computer scientist from Sweden.
 Driven by problem solving and customer satisfaction.
 Most comfortable with Java and JavaScript but below is a list of languages and tools which I've encountered and worked with.</p>